crakjie/scala-ip-ranges/README.md

-#Scala IP Range is a light lib that allow to iterate over ips.
+#Scala IP Range is a light lib that allows to iterate over ips.
-- Scala IP Range don't use any dependency and don't pollute your dependencies.
+- Scala IP Range doesn't use any dependency and doesn't pollute your dependencies.

-#Exemple
+#Example
 Instanciate a new ip.
 ```scala
   import ipranges.v4._